jdereg/json-io/README.md

 ___
 ### Revision History
  * 4.4.0
-  * JsonReader.jsonToMaps() API deprecated.
+  * JsonReader.jsonToMaps() API is no longer recommended (not yet deprecated).
 These can easily be turned into JsonReader.jsonToJava(json, [(JsonReader.USE_MAPS):true]).
 The one difference is the return value will match the return value type of the JSON (not always be a Map).
  * 4.3.1
   * Enhancement: Skip null fields.
 When this flag is set on the `JsonWriter` optional arguments, fields which have a null value are not written in the JSON output.
  * 4.3.0